rocketacademy/bootcamp-4.1/logistics/course-methodology.md

 ### Scrum

-Professional tech teams typically run using [Agile Scrum Methodology](https://www.atlassian.com/agile/scrum).
+Professional tech teams typically run using <a href="https://www.atlassian.com/agile/scrum" target="_blank">Agile Scrum Methodology</a>.
 Rocket simulates this during Bootcamp project weeks.
 Each course day students will share the following with their section to keep each other on track.

 1. What did you do between the previous course day and today?
 2. What do you plan to do between today and the next course day?